The Principle of Tool Angle Selection in Lathe Cutting

 composition of the cutting part of the lathe tool

-Auxiliary Plane for Measuring the Cutting Angle of the Lathe Tool
+Auxiliary Plane for Measuring the Lathe Cutting Tool Angle

 To determine and measure the geometric angle of the lathe tool, three reference planes must be selected.
 These three reference planes are the cutting plane, the base plane, and the perpendicular plane.